-PDF files:

-To print a chapter, click on the PDF box if it is available.
-This should invoke your Browser's PDF Reader.
-The PDF file will be of higher printed quality than the HTML file.
+\ PDF files: To print a chapter, click on the PDF box if it is available.
+This should invoke your browser's PDF Reader.
+The PDF file will be of higher printed quality than the HTML file, although because of file size may take substantially longer to load.